Table of Contents

 For instance, you can buy a new phone on Amazon and pay Amazon using any UPI app.

-The P2M VPA in UPI is created by banks by registering the merchant.
+The P2M VPA of UPI is created by banks by registering the merchant.
 The merchant has to submit business KYC documents.
 Thereafter, the merchant has to set up a business account on any UPI enabled app.
 To set up a business account, a merchant has to verify the bank account and integrate the UPI enabled app with a technical platform.

 For instance, here is a guide to setting up a business account on Google Pay.